 Marcelle McVay most recently was Head of the Theatre Management Program at The Theatre School of DePaul University.
 Prior to that, she worked with Victory Gardens Theater from its inception in 1974 as Business Manager, Development Director and Managing Director until her retirement in 2009.
 She grew the theater’s budget to the $3 million level and provided leadership during the $11.8 million capital campaign to purchase and renovate the Biograph Theater as the theater’s mainstage home.
 During her tenure and partnership with Artistic Director Dennis Zacek, Victory Gardens promoted diversity and inclusion among Chicago artists and audiences and produced over 150 world premieres.
 Awards include the Lifetime Achievement Award from The League of Chicago Theaters and, on behalf of Victory Gardens Theater, the 2001 Regional Theatre Tony Award which McVay, Zacek and Associate Artistic Director Sandy Shinner accepted, Actors’ Equity ‘s Rosetta Lenoire Award, the Columbia College Entrepreneurship Award and the Lawyers for the Creative Arts Distinguished Service to the Arts Award.

-In l984 she co-founded and was Executive Director of the International Theatre Festival of Chicago – an organization that produced five Festivals over a period of ten years and brought theatre companies from all over the world to Chicago.
+In 1981 she produced and co-directed THE WOMEN at Columbia College and co-presented NICHOLAS NICKLEBY at the Blackstone Theatre.
+In 1984 she co-founded and was Executive Director of the International Theatre Festival of Chicago – an organization that produced five Festivals over a period of ten years and brought theatre companies from all over the world to Chicago.

 Steve Scott was for 30 years Producer of Goodman Theatre, where he is currently an Artistic Associate.
 During his 45-year career as a director Scott has staged hundreds of productions for theaters in Chicago (for Goodman, Northlight, Porchlight, The Lyric Opera Center and many others), regionally, nationally and internationally.
 He is the Chair of the Artistic Committee at Eclipse Theatre (where he has been an ensemble member for more than 20 years) and a member of Redtwist Theatre Company.
 His productions have received six Jeff nominations and an After Dark Award.
 For his contributions to the Chicago theater community Scott has received a special Jeff Award and the League of Chicago Theatre’s Lifetime Achievement Award.
 He has been a Season of Concern executive committee member for more than 15 years.